cptwunderlich/cptwunderlich.github.io/_drafts/scala_migrations.md

 1. I didn't mention it so far, but you can't change configuration files this way.
 2. Migrations of build files don't work with private repos - you'll need to publish to maven central, or put the source on a public GitHub repo or web site.
-3. Migrations can fail if the code doesn't compile, or the semanticDB is stale.
+3. Migrations can fail if the code doesn't compile, or the semanticDB is stale (and the PR will be opened nonetheless [#3273](https://github.com/scala-steward-org/scala-steward/issues/3273)).

 I'm not quite sure I understand nr.
 3 completely.
 After upgrading the dependency, the code doesn't compile anymore.
 Syntactic rules still work, bc. those are not parser errors, but type errors.
 It seems like semantic rules don't work on sources that don't compile (yet).
 Maybe bc. scala-steward checks the project out and doesn't have old semanticDBs lying around?